UTNuclearRoboticsPublic/spot_ros/README.md

 # Spot ROS
 This repository houses the collection of packages required to run the Spot robot with ROS.
-The current vesion supports ROS Humble.
+The current version supports ROS Humble.
 If you wish to also use the official Spot Arm attachment, then you will also need to clone and build the [spot_manipulation](https://github.com/UTNuclearRoboticsPublic/spot_manipulation.git) package.

 # Launching the Spot Driver

 ### Set Environment Variables
 1. **Set Robot Configuration State**

-    Spot can have many different attachments and accesories, and this configuration is managed with environment variables.
+    Spot can have many different attachments and accessories, and this configuration is managed with environment variables.
 Set the environment variable `SPOT_ACCESSORIES` to a string of space-separated identifiers for each accessory.
 Currently supported accessories are:

     | Accessory                         | Identifier  |
     |-----------------------------------|-------------|